wso2/docs-ob-toolkit-berlin/en/docs/install-and-setup/prerequisites.md

 ## Product Matrix

-Given below is a product matrix for different versions of WSO2 Open Banking Berlin Toolkit:
+Given below is a product matrix for different versions of NextGenPSD2 Reference Toolkit:

 | Version | Mandatory Components |